 Rationale.
 As many of the high-impact SVs will be relatively rare, such that conventional association tools cannot readily, robustly handle them, we will not only discover important SVs, but will develop a new association pipeline tailored for finding important SV-phenotype associations.
 We anticipate that building a reference database of complex structural variants in healthy individuals (Aim 1) will be essential for this goal.

-Preliminary Results
+Preliminary Results.
 Power analysis for sample selection and association.
 An important aspect will be selecting of a subset of the 100K samples projected to be sequenced for full SV analysis.
 This “discovery phase” will furnish the prototype events that will subsequently be studied in the full population by genotyping the entire sample set.
 Total analysis cost (e.g. downloading, storage, compute time, manual review) must be balanced against the discovery probability for events having the lowest population minor allele frequency (MAF) we wish to include.
 There is no general theory of discovery power currently used in SV algorithms, so we extended an existing statistical model of coverage63 to estimate the discovery sample size.
 Bernoulli probabilities for two standard SV discovery methods, split reads and discordant read pairs, can be derived using probability theory considering read length, average and variance of insert length, SV length, etc. and subsequent incorporation of a detection rule, e.g. “3 split or discordant reads”.
 Detection in each sample is binomial in the number of observations and discovery within sample set is likewise binomial in the detection and MAF probabilities.

 Anticipated parameters for the WGS data to be generated for this project are 30X coverage per genome, average insert size of 400bp-600bp (20% coefficient of variation), 150bp reads, event detection based on 3 split reads or 5 discordant read pairs, and observation in at least 3 samples to constitute “discovery”.
 The model predicts that split-read detection will predominate for simple SVs, as well as for complex events in which one sequence is replaced by another.
 Because split-reads depend only upon local alignment, power is essentially independent of the size of events (unlike for discordant read pairs), meaning it is primarily a function of sample size and MAF.
 Figure 7a shows power at MAF 0.1% is essentially 100% for 10K samples.
 It drops rapidly for lower MAFs, whose events are unlikely to be discovered in this study.
 Mosaicism is a potentially confounding factor, for example in blood samples where an event is not present in all cells.
 Figure 7b shows that power is not significantly impacted for 10K samples until mosaicism is quite significant.